djangonaut-space/program/session-organizers.md

   * Complete your assigned todos and mark it as completed
   * Collaborate in the session organizers' channel

+*The following are examples of what the tasks of every role are.*
+*May vary according to different needs of the session, and based on the number of volunteers.*

 ### Role Specific Guidelines
 #### Navigators Coordinator
 You support all Navigators within the session, helping them succeed in their role.